info@irishfoodawards.com087 902 9329

 Has there been one single moment which has changed how you look at your business?

-At Blas the awards are based on blind tasting, our judges review solely on the food they are tasting, they don’t know who has made it or where it is coming from.
+At Blas the awards are based on blind tasting, our judges review solely on the food and drink they are tasting, they don’t know who has made it or where it is coming from.
 This blind element is a key part of our judging to allow a level playing field for all.
-However, once the judging is done we love nothing more than learning all about the producers just like Ann Marie from Annie’s Delights
+However, once the judging is done we love nothing more than learning all about the producers just like Vanessa & Martin at Killadoon Milk

 When & why did you start your business?